 Introduction to Control Statement in JavaScript

-In this article, we will be understanding what Control Statements are in JavaScript, how to use these statements and syntax for each.
-But before we move into the control statements part, let’s clear our understanding of the JavaScript Programming Language.
+In this article, we will understand what Control Statements are in JavaScript, how to use these statements, and the syntax for each.
+But before we move into the control statements part, let’s clarify our understanding of the JavaScript Programming Language.

-JavaScript, widely known as JS, is a high-level, light-weight and object-oriented programming language.
-JS has interpreted programming language, which means when executed, JS code does not comply but it is translated by a translator.
+JavaScript, widely known as JS, is a high-level, lightweight, and object-oriented programming language.
+JS has interpreted programming language, meaning JS code does not comply when executed, but a translator translates it.
 This translator translates the JS code and loads the result into a web page on a browser.
-A JS Engine is a simple computer program that does the translation work, it is a Standard Interpreter.
+A JS Engine is a simple computer program that does the translation work.
+It is a Standard Interpreter.
 JS Engine efficiently harnesses the advantage of Just-In-Time compilation for better performance.

-A normal statement in any program is intended to execute a command or say, do something.
-Control Statements are kind of same statements, but with power to decide which of the other statements should be executed and when.
-A very basic example, for anyone who understands programming, IF-ELSE is one of the control statement.
-The power these control statements have is based on an expression that does the job of evaluation.
+A normal statement executes a command or performs an action in any program.
+Control Statements are kind of the same statements but with the power to decide which of the other statements should be executed and when.
+A basic example for anyone who understands programming, IF-ELSE is one of the control statements.
+These control statements’ power is based on an expression that does the evaluation job.

 Type of Control Statement in JavaScript